usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Release Notes

+### 0.6.1

+* bumped rascal to 0.28.3 for performance fixes around maven and various bugfixes
+* typechecking with latest 0.14.6 version of rascal-maven-plugin (and using linked rascal-library) to avoid outdated typepal files
+* now allowing jdk 17 as runtime, we'll still install 11 as default, but jdk 17 seems to work.
+* Bugfix for automatic jdk downloader on aarch64 osx (Apple M1 for example)
+* RASCAL.MF files are now checked for common errors and incorrect configurations

 ### 0.6.0

 * bumped rascal to 0.28.0 for the addition of vis::Graphs and fixes in util::Sampling and vis::Charts.
 * fixed issues with the IDEServices::edit function, in the VScode terminal context and VScode parameterized DSL LSP server context, with logical locations and locations with line/column information (both previously unsupported), for use in interactive visualizations (for example).
 * allow vscode extensions to use rascal-vscode independently of installed rascal; this means DSL implementations can run their own native extension when they are finished being developed.
 * as a result, rascal-vscode is now also an independent npm package.

 ### 0.5.6